Our Blessed Aunt

-Our Blessed Aunt (ست الستات, transliterated as Sett al-Settat) is an Egyptian drama film released on June 29, 1998.
-The film is directed and written by Raafat el-Mehi and stars Laila Elwi, Maged el-Masry, and Magda el-Khatib.
+Our Blessed Aunt (ست الستات, transliterated as Sett al-Settat) is an Egyptian comedy, drama film released on June 29, 1998.
+The film is directed and written by Raafat el-Mehi and stars Laila Elwi, Maged el-Masry, and Magda El-Khatib.
 The story concerns a young Abdelaziz, who returns to Cairo from another unspecified Arab country.
 Coming back to his aunt Fakiha's apartment, he discovers that it has become a brothel run by a madam who denies that she is related to him.